firstlane/firstlane.github.io/content/posts/server-bot.md

 ## Setting Up Services

 I wanted to set the server controller to run as a service so that it would start on boot.
 My first thought was to run it in a Docker container, but there's not a good way to shutdown the main computer from within a container.
 Instead, I looked to `systemd`.
+I followed [this tutorial](https://www.howtogeek.com/687970/how-to-run-a-linux-program-at-startup-with-systemd/) since I had never setup a service on Linux before, and it was quite simple.
+All I had to do was create a new unit file and enable the service.

+## Conclusion

+With this, everything was complete.
+I started testing the bot and server controller, quickly fixed a few issues, and finally had a working tool.
+I could now lay in bed with my phone, send the message `shutdown` to the bot, and have my computer shut itself down.
+I could just as easily send `start` and the computer would instantly fire up.
+No more SSH or getting up to press the power button!
+I have achieved laziness.